 Try lowering the sound quality in-game.
 You could also try changing the Windows sound quality settings (one person with D:OS EE reported that a very high default sound quality caused performance issues in-game).

-Try doing a clean boot and then test the game.
+Try doing a clean boot and then test the game in fullscreen.
 Click Start, or hit WinKey-R, type in msconfig and hit enter; in the General tab, click Selective Startup, uncheck Load startup items (if required) and leave Load system services and Use original boot configuration options checked.
 Next, click on the Services tab, check the box to Hide all Microsoft services, then click the Disable All button (maybe make a note of which are currently enabled/disabled), then click OK and reboot the computer.
 Run msconfig again to switch back to the normal boot configuration.

 One person with performance issues with D:OS EE on an i7 CPU fixed it by setting the game not to use the first 2 CPU cores, since Windows was running everything else on them, as well.
 Another was getting stuttering, and fixed it by switching the game to use only one core, applying, then switching it back to all 4 cores.
 To try this, start the game, then start the Task Manager (Ctrl-Shift-Esc or right click an open area of the Task Bar), switch to the Processes tab, right click on EoCapp.exe and select 'Set Affinity...'.
 After that, try unselecting Core 0 and 1, apply and test the game, or unselect most of the cores, apply and select all of them again.